UACS210Spring2018/PA-and-Section-Writeups/Section11-Maze-In-Writeup/README.md

 and clicking the button will have no effect unless we implement a listener.
 For this section, a button listener will be used.
-Any time the button is clicked it will read in the text in TextField and process if it is a valid command and move.
-The button listener is a class method.
+Any time the button is clicked it will read in the text in TextField and process if it is a valid command and move. setUpListeners() is a class method.

 Copy the code below into your code to implement the Button Listener.